 - who are starting out or wish to get further involved in EU funding;

-- Researchers including early-career researchers can benefit from participating in:
+- Researchers (particularly young researchers*) can benefit from participating in:

 – training schools (intensive coaching opportunities on a topic chosen by the Action, lasting up to 15 days)